yuvalmGS/gigaspaces-wiki-jekyll/sbp/mule-esb-example.markdown

 - [org.openspaces.admin.AdminFactory|http://www.gigaspaces.com/docs/JavaDocOS7.0/org/openspaces/admin/AdminFactory.html] - This class should be used to access all GigaSpaces Administration classes.
 - [org.openspaces.admin.pu.ProcessingUnit|http://www.gigaspaces.com/docs/JavaDocOS7.0/org/openspaces/admin/pu/ProcessingUnit.html] - This class provides methods to manipulate the life cycle and mange a running Proecssing Unit.
 You may Increment , Decrement the amount of processing unit instances associated with this PU.

-(!)
-See the [XAP8:Administration and Monitoring API] for more details about the GigaSpaces Administration API.
+{% exclamation %} See the [XAP8:Administration and Monitoring API] for more details about the GigaSpaces Administration API.

 ## Deploying the Monitor Service
 In order to deploy the Monitor Service run the following: